-So I thought about sharing the tools I personally use personally or at work, so let’s start with the design tools:
+So I thought about sharing the tools I personally use personally or at work, so let’s start with Design tools:

 Let’s now get into the tools I use while coding:

 I share my code & look for inspirations on:

 If I’m simply coding an interface that I’ll might integrate into an app (web or native) I use plain html/css & vanilla js.

-For Css I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called Unnamed that has over 175 stars on Github, but I seriously prefer coding with vanilla CSS or CSS in JS using styled-components, because I enjoy styling my elements from scratch since the components are fully reusable with react.
+For Css I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called Unnamed that has over 180 stars on Github, but I seriously prefer coding with vanilla CSS or CSS in JS using styled-components, because I enjoy styling my elements from scratch since the components are fully reusable with React.

 If I’m making a web app, for the front-end I use the

-I obviously use Git bash as my terminal when I’m on windows but I go with iTerm2 when I’m on macOS & VScode as my code editor (material theme).
+I use Git bash as my terminal when I’m on windows, iTerm2 with “oh my zsh” themes when I’m on macOS & VScode as my code editor (material theme).

-For the backend, I was using php/mysql but I didn’t personally like it and switched to node js and so I currently use Express Js/Mongoose and Mongodb as database to make Restful APIs which I deploy on Heroku if it was a mvp and on a Digital Ocean droplet when it’s a fully working product.
+For the backend, I was using php/mysql which I didn’t personally like, so I switched to node js meaning that I currently use Express Js/Mongoose and Mongodb as database to make Restful APIs which I deploy on Heroku if it was a mvp and on a Digital Ocean droplet when it’s a fully working product.
 I made my personal boilerplate to speed up the process.

 I Forgot to mention that I sometimes use Firebase when I’m too lazy to work on the backend.

 For native apps, I use React native to build mobile apps (Ios & Android).
 I also have a personal boilerplate that I use to speed up the process.

 For growth hacking, I focus more on building useful products that users really need in their lives then I simply share it on Product Hunt, Hacker news, Reddit and on social media.